Marielandreen/MarielD/README.md

 <div align="center">

 ### Welcome to My GitHub
 I'm a filipino professional who shifted my career into IT industry.
 My eagerness and willingness to learn new things brought me in this industry.
-I'd like to build connections with professionals in telecommunications, networking & cybersecurity field.
+I'd like to build connections with professionals involved in telecommunications, networking & cybersecurity field.

 </div>